InternationalTradeAdministration/developerportal/_posts/v2/2015-02-14-trade-events.md

 ###countries

-Returns office locations based on ISO [alpha-2 country codes](http://www.iso.org/iso/home/standards/country_codes/country_names_and_code_elements.htm).
-This method allows you to search for multiple countries (plural) separated by commas, but will only return one country (singular) per location.
+Returns trade events for a specific country based on [ISO alpha-2 country codes](http://www.iso.org/iso/home/standards/country_codes/country_names_and_code_elements.htm).
+This method allows you to search for multiple countries (plural) separated by commas but will only return one country (singular) per event.

     {{ site.webservices_baseurl }}/v2/trade_events/search?api_key={your key}&countries={country code}